raganwald/javascript-allonge-six/manuscript/markdown/ComposingData/reassignment.md

     introductions[1]('Raganwald')
       //=> 'Hello, Raganwald, my name is Friedrich'

 Now we're creating a new inner parameter, `i` and binding it to the value of the outer `i`.
-This works, but `let` is so much simpler and cleaner that it was added to the language in the ECMAScript-6 specification.
+This works, but `let` is so much simpler and cleaner that it was added to the language in the ECMAScript 6 specification.

 In this book, we will use function declarations sparingly, and not use `var` at all.